 Jim Milledge has just completed a memoir entitled "Mountains My Lab".
 Although not intended for publication, Jim has given us permission to reproduce extracts on our blog.
-During 2019 we'll bring you images and text that describe the extraordinary life of one of mountain medicine's leading figures.
+During 2019 and 2020 we'll bring you images and text that describe the extraordinary life of one of mountain medicine's leading figures.

 Rydal was, I suppose, one of the best in the second division of public schools.
 It had a Methodist foundation and drew its boys predominantly from the upper middle class of Merseyside with a sprinkling of local North Wales boys.
 Lancashire accents were common and Manchester United and Liverpool were the football teams most supported.
 In the Junior School we worked towards the Common Entrance Exam, which provided a good all round education.
 I was not much good at schoolwork.
 Terry and I were in the same form; I was amongst the oldest and he the youngest.
 However he was always in the top three in the class and I was bumping along in the bottom group.
 I know now that I was moderately dyslexic but, of course, that diagnosis was not known then.
 However, I was good at sport, especially football (soccer), and was popular and so was rarely teased about my poor reading and appalling spelling.

 We were very fortunate in having a number of good, caring teachers.
 I especially remember two in the Junior School, John Lewis and Earnest Bradfield.
 Bradfield taught English and in my last year at Rydal Prep, I remember doing Julius Caesar in considerable depth and enjoying it immensely.
 I still remember many of the speeches we learnt from that play.